minerstat mining tutorial #4: Profit switch and mining calculator

 You need to enter the hash rates for individual algorithms and their power consumption manually.
 Because different algorithms can be overclocked with different settings, you can also determine which overclocking profile you want to use for a certain algorithm.

 In our example, we will enter the hashrates for two algorithms: Ethash and Equihash.
-On Ethash our GTX1080 reached 31 MH/s with consumption 110 W, and for Equihash 480 MH/s with consumption 110 W. For overclocking we won’t change anything, so the overclocking settings that will be applied will be those that worker is having defined in its config.
+On Ethash our GTX 1080 reached 31 MH/s with consumption 110 W, and for Equihash 480 MH/s with consumption 110 W. For overclocking we won’t change anything, so the overclocking settings that will be applied will be those that the worker has defined in its config.
 We won’t be dual mining.